-Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster Central U.S.
+Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster central U.S.

 The snowfall

 Accompanying the cold has been a batch of heavy snow that over the weekend plastered parts of the High Plains and Rockies.
-Denver hit 8 degrees early Sunday, and picked up just under three inches of snow.
-Boulder, tucked into the Foothills, wound up with more than a foot.
+Denver hit 8 degrees early Sunday and picked up just under three inches of snow.
+Boulder wound up with more than a foot.

 Despite the heaviness of the snow, Coloradans are no stranger to wintry weather in October.
 In fact, the 9.9 inches that fell in Boulder on Sunday doesn’t even claim a top spot for an October snowstorm.

-Some of the snow did fall on the Cameron Peak and East Troublesome Fires, the state’s largest and second-largest wildfires on record.
-While that will bring about at least a temporary slowdown of the blazes, it is unlikely to completely extinguish them, especially since milder weather will follow this cold snap.
+Some of the snow did fall on the Cameron Peak and East Troublesome fires, the state’s largest and second-largest wildfires on record.
+While that will bring about at least a temporary slowdown of the blazes, it is unlikely to completely extinguish them, especially because milder weather will follow this cold snap.

-Farther south, almost the entire state of New Mexico was under a winter storm warning Monday, where heavy snow of a half foot or more is likely in the majority of locales.
+Farther south, almost the entire state of New Mexico was under a winter storm warning Monday, with heavy snow of half a foot or more likely in the majority of locales.
 Higher elevations in the mountains could see 12 to 18 inches.

 The snow had filtered into Texas after a bone-chilling “blue norther” cold front last week, with temperatures plummeting behind an Arctic cold front.

 Thundersnow was reported across the Texas Panhandle on Monday morning, and more is on the way.
 Four to 10 inches could fall Tuesday into Wednesday.
-That may break the October record for Amarillo’s snowiest calendar day, which currently stands at 5.5 inches.
+That may break the October record for Amarillo’s snowiest calendar day, which stands at 5.5 inches.

-The snow came sweeping down the Plains too.
-Wichita had already accumulated 1.3 inches by lunchtime Monday, the heaviest snow they’ve experienced so early in a season.
+The snow came sweeping down the Plains, too.
+Wichita had accumulated 1.3 inches by lunchtime Monday, the heaviest snow it has experienced so early in a season.
 Every county in the state was under a winter weather advisory, a combination of snow, sleet and freezing rain making for slick travel.
 Wintry weather was tapering down and exiting to the east Monday afternoon.

 The ice